-Affiliate Disclosure: This post may contain affiliate links.
-By booking through these links I earn a small commission (at no extra cost to you), which allows me to keep the site up to date and expand on the resources.
-Thanks for reading!
+This post may contain affiliate links.
+By clicking and making a purchase through the links, I earn a small commission at no extra cost to you.
+See my disclaimer for more information.
+This and display ads allow me to keep the site up to date and give back.

-Ease of Transportation
+1. Ease of Transportation

 Getting around Ireland is easy, and this is from someone with no sense of Direction!

-You can see the bus timetables and book a ticket online on their website beforehand, or buy them at the station.
-I just bought my tickets at the station before I got on the bus and never had any trouble getting a seat.
+You can see the bus timetables and book a ticket online on their website or buy them at the station.
+I bought my tickets at the station and never had any trouble getting a seat.

 Ireland also has an extensive railway system, which is a lovely, relaxing way to get around the country and take in the scenery.

-Availability of Day Tours
+2. Availability of Day Tours

 One thing I loved about Ireland was how much it was like my hometown of Newfoundland.
-Every night you could go out to a pub and there would be live music playing!
-This is such a fun thing to do in Ireland, and a great way to meet people.
+Every night you could go out to a pub, and there would be live music playing!
+This is such a fun thing to do in Ireland and a great way to meet people.

-Even if you don’t want to drink, the atmosphere at the pubs is welcoming and the music is usually fantastic.
+Even if you don’t want to drink, the atmosphere at the pubs is welcoming, and the music is usually fantastic.
 Nightlife is an easy way to meet people, and hostels will usually have group outings so you don’t have to go out alone.

 Nightlife is always a big safety concern for women traveling alone.
 But you’ll be happy to know that 14 towns in Ireland have been awarded the Purple Flag!
 This means that they are recognized for their vibrant but safe nightlife.

-Network of Hostels
+4. Network of Hostels

-Whether you want a party hostel or quiet place to rest your head after a day of exploring, there’s a range to choose from.
+Whether you want a party hostel or a quiet place to rest your head after a day of exploring, there’s a range to choose from.

 And if you don’t want to stay in a hostel, Ireland is the land of B&Bs and guesthouses.
 There are so many cute places you can stay that will feel like a home away from home with the charm of Irish hospitality.